dojo/framework/src/widget-core/README.md

     └── tabPanel.css
 ```

-The `baseClasses` css must contain a complete set of all of the classes you wish to apply to a widget as all theme and override classes are limited by the classnames made available here.
+The `baseClasses` css must contain a complete set of all of the classes you wish to apply to a widget as all theme and extra classes are limited by the classnames made available here.
 Classnames are locally scoped as part of building a Dojo application.
 A theme `key` is generated at build time to locate the themes for each class where a theme is set.

 ```css